 Section 2.
 Executive Council.
 The Executive Council shall direct all affairs and activities of the Society not otherwise provided for by the Constitution, as well as perform those duties specifically assigned to it.

 Section 3.
 Committees.
-The president shall appoint, with the approval of the Council such committees as may further the objects of the Society, including a board of associate editors.
-The treasurer, the secretary, the editor, and the chairmen of the various committees shall make formal reports to the Society at least once a year.
+The president shall appoint, with the approval of the Council, such committees as may further the objects of the Society, including a board of associate editors.

 Article IV.
 Election of Officers and Fellows